cantalaweb/2025-04-20---Quote-widget/README.md

 ## Introduction
-This creates an iOS widget, which displays a famous random quote.
+This creates an iOS widget, which displays a famous random quote every few minutes.
+It uses the free [Quotes-API](https://github.com/theriturajps/Quotes-API) to fetch the quotes.
 ![](home_screen.png)

 ## Requirements